 St. James’s Park opened to the public:

 But Charles II redesigned the park and created the avenues.
 The park opened to the public.
 He was influenced by French landscape architecture since he used to be exiled in France and he commissioned Andre Molet to redesign it.
 Later, more pageantry with the Horse Guards was added.

 But in 1837, it was re-landscaped by John Nash in a romantic style.
 Birds were introduced to the park at the same time.
-IT was during Prince Regent, later George IV that major changes as we know today occurred.
+It was during Prince Regent, later George IV that major changes as we know them today occurred.

 The park today is a mixture of history, urban green space, natural flower fields, and a haven for birds.
 Did you know there are Pelicans in St James’s Park?
 They have been there for 400 years now they were a gift from the Russians Ambassador to King Charles II.

 St James’s Park offers a delightful blend of natural beauty, recreational spaces, and historical landmarks, making it a captivating destination for visitors of all ages.
 This expansive park provides a harmonious combination of large open grass areas and shaded spots beneath towering trees, creating the perfect setting for picnics and relaxation.

 As you meander through St James’s Park, you’ll have the pleasure of strolling alongside a picturesque lake, its tranquil waters reflecting the surrounding landscape.
 The serene ambiance and gentle sounds of the water create a soothing atmosphere, inviting you to take a leisurely walk and admire the park’s enchanting scenery.